-Canadian Space Agency (CSA) astronaut David Saint-Jacques returns to Earth June 24 after more than six months in space.
+Canadian Space Agency (CSA) astronaut David Saint-Jacques will return to Earth in a few days after more than six months in space.
 Using data obtained from Saint-Jacques during his space mission, a Waterloo research team is helping to develop strategies for healthy aging here on Earth.

 That’s because in some ways, space travel mimics the aging process.
 After only a few months in space, astronauts begin to develop insulin resistance, and their arteries are stiffer by the equivalent of aging 20 years.
 Stiff arteries can affect blood pressure, a common issue in older adults.
 These changes can interfere with movement and cognition, and contribute to the development of heart disease.

 Insulin resistance is a precursor to type 2 diabetes, for which middle aged and older adults are at higher risk.
 Canadian astronauts are the perfect subjects to study aging and cardiovascular health over a short period of time.

 At an event held on June 21 at the Schlegel-UW Research Institute for Aging, Richard Hughson, a Waterloo Kinesiology professor and Schlegel Research Chair in Vascular Aging and Brain Health, talked about Vascular Echo, his research project funded by the CSA, to which Saint-Jacques is contributing.